-- 47. Each year, National Grid publishes Future Energy Scenarios (FES)14 to identify a range of energy scenarios for the next 30 years and beyond.
-They look at how much energy we might need, where it could come from and what future changes might mean for the energy industry and their customers. - 48.
-The 2018 FES provides a new framework linked to scenarios for the speed and level of decarbonisation (Figure 15).
+- 3.18 Each year, National Grid publishes Future Energy Scenarios (FES) (see National Grid (2018) Future Energy Scenarios) to identify a range of energy scenarios for the next 30 years and beyond.
+They look at how much energy we might need, where it could come from and what future changes might mean for the energy industry and their customers. - 3.19 The 2018 FES provides a new framework linked to scenarios for the speed and level of decarbonisation (Figure 15).
 The framework estimates speed by looking at government policy, economics and consumer attitudes, and estimates the level of decarbonisation by looking at how close the production and management of energy is to the end consumer.